 Hecht spoke during a virtual panel titled “Ethics, Safety, and AI: Can we have it all?” that also featured Yejin Choi, a professor at the University of Washington’s school of computer science and engineering and senior research manager at the Allen Institute for Artificial Intelligence; Cara LaPointe, co-director of the Johns Hopkins Institute for Assured Autonomy; and panel moderator David Danks, a professor of data science and philosophy at the University of California, San Diego.
-The panel was part of an April 8 ribbon-cutting for CASMI, an artificial intelligence (AI) research hub formed in a partnership between the Underwriters Laboratories Digital Intelligence Safety Research Institute and Northwestern University.
+The panel was part of an April 8 ribbon-cutting for CASMI, an artificial intelligence (AI) research hub formed in a partnership between the Digital Safety Research Institute at UL Research Institutes and Northwestern University.

 The panel, which drew about 145 attendees from around the world, focused on an array of ethical issues raised by the explosive growth of AI systems and their potential impact on human health and safety.
 Each panelist highlighted the importance of interdisciplinary research and a pluralistic approach to AI development to reflect the complexity of humanity and its intersection with technology.